 Photo: Katelyn James Photography

-Yellow-and-Blue Bouquet: For a more rustic look, combine sunflowers with blue flowers like thistles, delphiniums, and scabiosas.
+Yellow and Blue Bouquet: For a more rustic look, combine sunflowers with blue ones like thistles, delphiniums, and scabiosas.
 This pretty bouquet is such a great take on the classic color combination.

 Photo: Juliet McKee

-Boho Bridal Bouquet: Sunflowers can be more versatile than you'd think.
-Here, when mixed with different textural elements like seeded eucalyptus, silver brunia, and buttom mums, the bouquet takes on a more free-spirited, boho vibe.
+Boho Bridal Bouquet: Sunflowers can be more versatile than you think.
+Here, when mixed with different textural elements like seeded eucalyptus, silver brunia, and button mums, the bouquet takes on a more free-spirited, boho vibe.
+Tie them all together with a velvet ribbon for some added flair.

 Photo: Frenzel Photographers